AudixAI/eliza-jsdoc/packages/plugin-icp/README-automated.md

 ```

 ## 4. Verification steps to ensure successful integration:
-- Ensure you see ["✓ Registering action: <plugin actions>"] in the console
+- Ensure you see ["✓ Registering action: CREATE_TOKEN"] in the console

 Remember to follow the steps carefully to successfully integrate the @elizaos/plugin-icp plugin into your ElizaOS project.